alexsuter/yii2-browser-info/README.md

 ## Installation

-The preferred way to installa this extension is through [composer](http://getcomposer.org/download/).
+The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

 To install, either run